 - Record Audio is already selected by default (you’ll see it underlined)

 - It is your choice to tick the options Remove Silence and Normalize

 - Finally, click the blue bar Record MP3 to rip the audio from the YouTube video

 How to Rip Video from YouTube

-The steps for ripping video from YouTube are basically the same as the steps in ripping audio above, only that there are no Remove Silence and Normalize options.
+The steps for ripping video from YouTube are basically the same as the steps in ripping audio above, only that there is no Remove Silence and Normalize option.
 Note that the video is ripped as an MP4.

 - Open Peggo and search for, or paste, your YouTube or video link, e.g. Rihanna’s Work

 - Click the appropriate YouTube video you want to rip